WordPress/WPCredits-Tracker/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the [WordPress Credits: Contribution Program for Students](https://make.wordpress.org/handbook/wordpress-credits-contribution-internship-program/)
+Thank you for your interest in contributing to [WordPress Credits: Contribution Program for Students](https://make.wordpress.org/handbook/wordpress-credits-contribution-internship-program/)

-WordPress Credits is a contribution-based internship program by the WordPress Foundation that brings university students into the heart of the WordPress open source project.
-The program helps students develop transferable skills, gain practical experience, and join a global community of open source contributors.
-Through the program, students collaborate with volunteers and professionals from companies in the WordPress ecosystem.
-While we encourage connections that could lead to paid opportunities, the internship itself does not offer compensation.
+WordPress Credits is an initiative by the WordPress Foundation that invites university students to contribute directly to the WordPress open source project.
+Through structured mentorship, hands-on projects, and community engagement, the program helps students build transferable skills, gain real-world experience, and become part of a global network of open source contributors.

+Students collaborate with experienced volunteers and professionals from across the WordPress ecosystem.
+While the program may spark pathways to future opportunities, it is an unpaid, educational internship focused on learning and contribution.

-### Universities and educational institutions
+### For Universities & Educational Institutions
-Universities and educational institutions interested in participating can reach out by filling the [interest form](https://airtable.com/appIzQKfwTn5dyPVp/shrYvY0CDNIkILIre).
+If your institution is interested in integrating WordPress Credits into your curriculum or offering it to your students, please complete our [interest form](https://airtable.com/appIzQKfwTn5dyPVp/shrYvY0CDNIkILIre).

-### Companies and sponsors
+### For Companies & Sponsors
-We invite companies to learn more about how to support the program by visiting the [dedicated page](https://make.wordpress.org/handbook/wordpress-credits-contribution-internship-program/get-involved-company-guide/).
+We welcome organizations that want to support the next generation of WordPress contributors.
+Learn more about sponsorship options—including mentor funding, tool donations, and project-based support—on our [dedicated page](https://make.wordpress.org/handbook/wordpress-credits-contribution-internship-program/get-involved-company-guide/).

+Together, we’re shaping the future of open source—one student at a time.